lisa-pinto/thesis-site/content/post/HCF Algorithm.md

 </div>
 {{< /rawhtml >}}

-## Numbers who Shall not be named

 #### Summary
-• Every number, when divided by another number will have a quotient and a remainder. (for a and b, a = b(q) + r)
+• Every number, when divided by another number will have a quotient and a remainder.
+• The gives the equation a = b(q) + r, for any a and b
 • If you keep on breaking the remainder down, you will eventually get the highest factor of the two numbers.